-- Insurance companies will ask you to give a recorded or written statement to them about the accident.
+- Insurance companies will ask you to give a recorded or written statement to them about the accident, possibly when you are still in the hospital, even if you are under the influence of painkilling drugs.
 Always decline this request.
 The insurance companies intend to find a way to deny your charges against their client.
 They will look for inconsistencies between the statements you may have given to the police and the one that you gave to them.
-Do not be surprised if they try to get you to make the statement when you are still in the hospital, possibly under the influence of painkilling drugs.

 - If you have suffered visible injuries because of your collision, have a family member or a friend take clear pictures of these injuries as soon as possible after the accident.
 Do not wait until the injuries have healed.

 Your attorney will then calculate your medical expenses and collect all the documentation they can about wages you may have lost because of the accident.
 They will also make sure all of your health care bills have been paid.

 Your attorney will then proceed with your claim.
 The first step is to try to reach a settlement agreement with the responsible party’s insurance company.
 That is not likely to happen right away as they will inevitably push back against your initial demand for compensation.
 If they totally refuse a settlement of any kind, then your attorney will take the lawsuit forward to trial.